Master of Arts

-The EALC MA Degree requires a master's thesis or an annotated translation of a text of suitable literary or historical worth.
-Under special circumstances, a paper approved by the graduate adviser may be substituted.
+The EALC M.A.
+Degree requires a master's thesis or an annotated translation of a text of suitable literary or historical worth.
+Under special circumstances, a paper approved by the graduate advisor may be substituted.

 A master’s degree is a significant investment in your future, and financing your education is a critical factor to consider.

-We are unable to offer financial aid to applicants who apply for the M.A., but encourage our students to seek outside funding/fellowships.
+The EALC Department is unable to offer financial aid to applicants who apply for the M.A., but encourages students to seek outside funding/fellowships.

-- Student loans are offered by Stanford’s central financial aid office.
+- Student loans are offered by the Stanford University Office of Financial Aid.